Yes 1 No

 Knowing that SKYPE video calling is NOT launching with the Thunderbolt, how does that affect your decision to order it?

-asked by Josh Sippola over 2 years ago
+asked by Josh Sippola 2 days ago

-8 answers
+7 answers

 To answer this question, Login / Register or